AdrienHeisch/sveltekit-add-decap/README.md

 In your repository, you will find :
 - ./content/post : a placeholder Decap collection
-- ./functions/api : Cloudflare Pages functions that will handle GitHub OAuth for you.
 - ./prebuild.ts : will be run before the dev and build script of your package.json.
 - ./src/app.css : placeholder css file that is imported elsewhere, in case you would want to add Tailwind later for example
 - ./src/lib/decapLoader.ts : export the loadContent function. see ./src/routes/(app)/+page.server.ts